 German regulatory law follows the client categorisation of MiFID (Directive 2004/39/EC) (ie, retail clients, professional clients and eligible counterparties).
-The definition of each client category is in accordance with MiFID.
+The definition of each client category is in accordance with MiFID and MiFID II (Directive 2014/65/EU).
+Germany will not use the option under MiFID II to introduce special criteria for municipalities and local public authorities.

 HNWIs and sophisticated clients do in principle qualify as retail clients, unless they agree to be opted-up to a professional client.
-The opt-up procedure is similar to the opt-up procedure described in Annex II of MiFID.
+The opt-up procedure is similar to the opt-up procedure described in Annex II of MiFID II.